aplteam/Tatin/docs/FirstStepsWithTatin.md

 ```

-Note that because packages which share the same group and name but have different major version numbers are considered to be different packages the major version number is part of the list.
+Note that because packages which share the same group and name but have different major version numbers are considered to be different packages, the major version number is part of the list.

 The last question is: how many versions of that package are available: